bigchaindb/BEPs/42/README.md

 Currently, there is no active strategy to address breaking changes in BigchainDB 2.0 i.e. there is no general approach to migration such that breaking changes in transaction specs can be handled.
 This document is an attempt in quantifying scenarios wherein a breaking might occur and propose a generalized strategy to handle these situations.

 ## Hard fork scenarios
 1. Change in any of the transaction specs
     - Change in signature algorithm
     - Change in hashing functions
     - Change in schema
 2. Change in storage schema
+3. Tendermint introduces a hard fork because of breaking changes

 ## Handling Hard Forks